Why Fossil-SCM is an excellent choice for introductory programming courses

 The repository can be hosted on a server and be serving files with a single command:

 SSL is supported as well (using your web server to act as the SSL/TLS listener, to be clear.)
+You can also serve requests via CGI or WSGI.

 The UI can be used to review repository objects as well as trouble tickets, wikis, documentation, and commit histories (along with a graphical view of the branches).